Nina Simone: 1959–1964: Burgeoning popularity

 After the success of Little Girl Blue, Simone signed a contract with producer Hecky Krasnow at Colpix Records and recorded a multitude of studio and live albums.
 Colpix relinquished all creative control to her, including the choice of material that would be recorded, in exchange for her signing the contract with them.
 After the release of her live album Nina Simone at Town Hall, Simone became a favorite performer in Greenwich Village.
 By this time, Simone performed pop music only to make money to continue her classical music studies and was indifferent about having a recording contract.
 She kept this attitude toward the record industry for most of her career.

+While in New York, Simone became friends with civil rights and gay rights activists and artists such as James Baldwin, Langston Hughes, and Lorraine Hansberry, with whom she would also collaborate professionally (see below).
+She had a number of same-sex affairs and at least one relationship with a woman whom she was in love with.
+She noted being attracted to men and women in her diary and was bisexual, but never came out as such.

-Simone married Andrew Stroud, a detective with the New York Police Department, in December 1961.
-In a few years he became her manager and the father of her daughter Lisa, but Simone later claimed that he abused her psychologically and physically.
+In December 1961, Simone married Andrew Stroud, a detective with the New York Police Department.
+In a few years he became her manager and the father of her daughter Lisa.
+Simone later said that he abused her psychologically and physically.
 Simone said that Stroud treated her "like a work horse" in an interview with the BBC in 1999.
+Stroud is also often the primary source for information about Simone's sexuality, leading Simone scholar Jordan Alexander Stein to argue that basing "nearly the entire biographical account of Simone's sexuality" on "her ex-husband's speculative report of what she may have done with other people" does not give an adequate account of the complexities of attraction, desire, and self-understanding that Simone may have experienced.